MPh-py/MPh/docs/limitations.md

 anyway, given that they depend on Comsol being installed on the local machine, this is but a minor inconvenience.

+Furthermore, there are some known, but unresolved issues with JPype's shutdown of the Java virtual machine.
+Most notably, pressing
+<kbd>Ctrl+C</kbd> to interrupt an ongoing operation will usually crash
+the entire Python session.
+So do not rely on that to work.

 There is an alternative Java bridge, [pyJNIus][jnius-repo], which is not limited to one virtual machine, but then fails in another regard:
 A number of Java methods exposed by Comsol are inexplicably missing